MarcBruins/marcbruins.github.io/_posts/2019-01-10-Easy-local-package-updates-with-nukeeper.md

 </small></em>

 # Solution
 As you can see on the NuKeeper website there is a command called `update`.
 It will update all your Nuget Packages that you target on your *local file system*.
 It also has a really nice feature in which you can provide a `regex` pattern so that we can specify only the packages that we want updated!
-So to update our local packages the only thing we have to do is:
+To update our local packages the only thing we have to do run this command in the root of our repository:

 `nukeeper update --include ^EventSourcing. --age 0 --maxupdate 50`